George Pérez

 George Pérez (/ˈpɛrɛz/; June 9, 1954 – May 6, 2022) was an American comic book artist and writer, who worked primarily as a penciller.
 He came to prominence in the 1970s penciling Fantastic Four and The Avengers for Marvel Comics.
 In the 1980s, he penciled The New Teen Titans, which became one of DC Comics' top-selling series.
 He penciled DC's landmark limited series Crisis on Infinite Earths, followed by relaunching Wonder Woman as both writer and penciller.
 In the meantime, he worked on other comics published by Marvel, DC, and other companies into the 2010s.
 He was known for his detailed and realistic rendering, and his facility with complex crowd scenes.

-Among the many characters Pérez created or co-created are Cyborg, Raven, Starfire, Deathstroke, and the Nightwing identity of Dick Grayson.
+Among the many characters Pérez created or co-created are Cyborg, Raven, Starfire, Deathstroke, White Tiger, and the Nightwing identity of Dick Grayson.

 Early life

 George Pérez was born on June 9, 1954, in the South Bronx, New York City, to Jorge Guzman Pérez and Luz Maria Izquierdo, who were both from Caguas, Puerto Rico, but met after settling in New Jersey while searching for job opportunities.
 They married in October 1954 and subsequently moved to New York, where Jorge worked in the meat packing industry while Luz was a homemaker.
 George's younger brother David was born in May 1955.
 Both brothers aspired at a young age to be artists, with George beginning to draw at the age of five.